 - Special education and special needs students constitute more than 25 percent of students bused by urban school districts, approximately two times the proportion found in suburban and rural districts.
 Urban districts also transport more students out-of-district, while suburban districts exhibit a notably higher rate of courtesy busing.

-- Rural districts are larger and less dense than their suburban and urban counterparts, with less schools serviced per rural school districts compared to suburban and urban districts.
+- Rural districts are larger and less dense than their suburban and urban counterparts, with fewer schools serviced per rural school districts compared to suburban and urban districts.
 Surprisingly, the average distance required to transport students in the average rural school district is only minimally longer.

 - Secondary-only districts, comprised of multiple elementary districts each, average [covering] a much larger area than other district types.
 K-12 districts average more students per road mile but service more school facilities on average.
-Elementary districts, meanwhile, exhibit the shortest average distances transported for all student types.
+Elementary districts, meanwhile, exhibit the shortest average distances transported for all student-types.